isomerpages/nyp-sirs/_digital-programmes/5a-3-steps-to-digitise-your-business.md

 trend.
 Make sense of the infinite pathways in the digital space.
 Experience hands-on exercise of creating a 5-stage results-focused digital business plan for e-Marketplace ecosystem.</p>

+<h4>Who Should Attend</h4>
+<p>This masterclass is suitable for Entrepreneurs, Business Owners, IT Department, Senior Management Level, and Head of Departments.</p>

 <h4>Outline</h4>
 <ul>
 <li>Learn a short history of almost everything digital, new mobile commerce trends and customer